Our staff will respond to your query promptly and provide detailed information to your questions.

 Day 2 - Boat to Isfjord Radio

-Your guide taking you to Isfjord Radio will meet you in the reception of your hotel at 17:00 pm.
+Your guide taking you to Isfjord Radio will meet you in the reception of your hotel at 8am this morning.
 You will get information about the trip, equipment and outfit details.
 Transport to the quay, where our polarcircel boat is ready to start the safari tour towards Isfjord Radio.
 On the way, we have time to enjoy the fantastic fjord scenery, animal wildlife and Arctic seabirds.
 Spend the afternoon exploring the great area of Kapp Linné, and learn more about the wildlife at the station.
 We’ll be served a 5-course dinner in the evening.
 Accommodation in comfortable double rooms at Isfjord Radio.

 AccommodationAccommodation in comfortable double rooms at Basecamp Isfjord Radio.

 Day 3 - Arctic exploration with rib boat safari and expedition lunch on a beach before a visit to the Esmark Glacier

 Breakfast is served from 8.00 am.
 After the breakfast we’ll board the boat for an exciting safari to the west side of the fjord.
 The route will go towards east along the coastline before crossing Isfjorden at Kapp Starostin and go straight to the mighty bird cliffs of Alkehornet with thousands of nesting birds.
 In Trygghamna we go ashore and enjoy expedition lunch at the beach.
 After lunch, we’ll have a closer look at the area before heading to the fantastic Esmark Glacier in Ymerbukta.
 If we are lucky, we might observe whales, seals or even get a glimpse of “king of the Artic”, the polar bear.
 In the evening a 3-course dinner is served at the restaurant at the Isfjord Radio.
 Accommodation in double rooms.